Kiss Me Sailor

 "Kiss Me Sailor" is a song by American recording artist Diane Renay, written by Eddie Rambeau and Bud Rehak.
-It was released as the fourth single from her debut album, "Navy Blue," and was intended as a sequel song to her previous hit, "Navy Blue."
+It was released as the fourth single from her debut album, "Navy Blue", and was intended as a sequel song to her previous hit, "Navy Blue".

 Background

-"Kiss Me Sailor" was included on her debut album, "Navy Blue."
+"Kiss Me Sailor" was included on her debut album, "Navy Blue".
 It was intended as a sequel song, to pick up where her song "Navy Blue" had left off.
-Renay commented in an interview with Gary James that she refers to the song as "Navy Blue Chapter 2," and that she preferred "Sailor" to "Navy Blue."
+Renay commented in an interview with Gary James that she refers to the song as "Navy Blue Chapter 2", and that she preferred "Sailor" to "Navy Blue".

 Release

-The song was released on 45, with a B-side titled "Soft-Spoken Guy."
+The song was released on 45, with a B-side titled "Soft-Spoken Guy".

 Chart performance

 "Kiss Me Sailor" debuted on the Billboard Hot 100 on the chart dated 4 April 1964, at number 90.
 Six weeks later, it peaked at number 29.
 The song spent a total of 8 weeks on the Hot 100.
+In Canada it reached number 13.